tjohnston-softdev/aurion-assessment-2110/instructions.md

 	* This string must have at least two characters.
 	* Messages are output for invalid input.
 	* If the route is not possible or a node does not exist, output "NO SUCH ROUTE"
+	* Successful output is the distance of the given route.
 * Shortest path:
 	* Implemented using Dijkstra's algorithm.
 	* If the start or end nodes are missing, output message.
 	* If the end node was not visited, the algorithm was unsuccessful.
+	* Successful output is the distance of the calculated route.
 * Possible routes:
 	* Supports criteria for 'number of stops' and 'total distance'
 	* If the start or end nodes are missing, output message.